surtarso/ASAPCabinetFE/README.md

 *Playfield and Backglass from automated screenshots.
 See [tools](#generator-tools).

-## Features
+## How it works:

 - Scans `VPX_ROOT_FOLDER` recursively for `.vpx` files.
 - Loads images or videos for the playfield, wheel, backglass, and DMD for each table.
 - Creates two windows: primary (playfield) and secondary (backglass).
-- Uses left/right arrow/shift keys to change tables with a fade transition.
+- Uses left/right arrow/shift keys to change tables.
 - Press Enter to launch the table via a `vpinballx_gl` process.

-## Dependencies
+## Dependencies:

 Ensure the following libraries are installed: